ethen8181/machine-learning/clustering/clustering.md

 ![](clustering_files/figure-html/unnamed-chunk-2-1.png)

-Now what if we have let's say thousand rows of data or more, then the dendogram will probably be a blur and it probably won't be that useful in helping us choose the suitable cluster number (k) to group the data.
+Now what if we have let's say one thousand rows of data or more, then the dendogram will probably be a blur and will most likely be useless in helping us choose the suitable cluster number (k) to group the data.
 Not to mention when you're working with kmeans where you have to specify the k before you run the algorithm.

 So here we'll be using two measures, the Calinski-Harabasz Index, or known as the variance ratio criterion and Total within Sum of Squares for choosing the suitable k.
 Let's use the function and visualize both measures first, so it'll be easier to explain.